 Elusive Griffin: The Elusive Griffin looks the same as an ordinary griffin but is more obscure and inconsistent.
 Known for its resilient and determined character, a regular griffin (also spelled gryphon) is a beast with the wings and head of an eagle, allowing it to fly, and the body of a lion, making it a fierce fighter.

 Fairy: Fairies (plural).
-A tiny andmagical being similar to an elf, except it has insect-like wings, loves to sing, and can fly.
+A tiny andmagical being similar to an elf, except it has insect-like wings, loves to sing and can fly.
 Fairies can be helpful to humans, but they often behave defensively when they feel threatened.
-Fairies constantly produce a glowing magical dust under their wings that witches collect for various purposes.
+Fairies constantly produce glowing magical dust under their wings, and witches collect this dust for various purposes.
 In their natural habitat, fairies often live in forests where they hold council meetings inside the fairy rings they build, often out of mushrooms, to judge the affairs of humankind.
 Even though they resemble tiny beautiful humans, people frequently confuse fairies with brownies, gnomes, elves, pixies, kobolds, sylphs, and sprites.

 Fire Being: Also known as Sethlans.
 The second being in the Bound Order of the Zodiac Hexagram.
 (Sethlans rhymes with best lens or west winds,) and he is the Zodiac Being representing the element Fire; therefore, he can cause catastrophic fires or stop them.

 Sethlans’s magic instrument is the Lamp of Eternal Flame.
 According to the vespercestors, the Grim Warlock stole the Sethlans’s Lamp of Eternal Flame.
 Someone must find this instrument, or Fire will not be able to light the sun during Perihelion, or the eternal flame torches that light the catacombs, chambers, garbage urns, cauldrons, or censers.
 In fact, the sun could turn black for eternity.